tjfontaine/cloudnative/infrastructure/infrastructure-as-code/Readme.md

 However, IaC poses a learning curve and leaves little room for error, making tracking revisions via version control more important  and have comprehensive pre-release testing.

-The articles in this category should leave you with a good understanding of successful adoption efforts, common pitfalls, and questions to ask yourself and your team regarding IaC
+The articles in this category should leave you with a good understanding of successful adoption efforts, common pitfalls, and questions to ask yourself and your team regarding IaC.